-Other than socio-economic factors and ethnicity, different age groups exhibit different levels of financial capabilities.
-Generally, it is found that financial capabilities increase with age as individuals grow with their financial experiences and acquired knowledge (Mokhtar, Sabri and Ho 2020; Lowies et al. 2019; Henager and Cude 2016; Xiao, Chen and Sun 2015; Agarwal et al. 2009).
-Furthermore, as parents of different age groups will use parenting resources differently, it is expected that parental age may affect the way parents financially socialize with their children.
+Other than socioeconomic factors and ethnicity, different age groups exhibit different levels of financial capabilities.
+Generally, it is found that financial capabilities increase with age as individuals grow with their financial experiences and acquired knowledge (Nuradibah, Mohamad Fazli and Ho 2020; Lowies et al. 2019; Henager and Cude 2016; Xiao, Chen and Sun 2015; Agarwal et al. 2009).
+Furthermore, as parents of different age groups will use parenting resources differently, it is expected that parental age may affect the way parents financially socialise with their children.

 Beutler and Dickson (2008) have pointed out that children's grasp of economic concept progresses as they grow.
-As a result, the financial socialization process will evolve over various phases as the children grow or as the family demographic structure changes.
-The evolution of children's knowledge and grasp of economic concepts is evident as Thaichon (2017) found that there exists difference in the Internet shopping behaviours of children between aged 8 to 11 years old and those aged 12 to 15 years old.
-Drever et al., (2015) pointed out that due to the differences in neurological growth and role of executive function in children of different age groups, the focus of financial socialization process is different too.
-For example, for children pre-elementary age, their ability to delay gratification is enhanced through frequent practices while for children of elementary and middle school stage, financial modelling in terms of saving, financial planning and frugality and financial communication becomes a central In the case of adolescents and young adults, Drever et al., (2015) recommends that more opportunities should be given for children to make financial decisions through experiential learning.
+As a result, the financial socialisation process will evolve over various phases as the children grow or as the family demographic structure changes.
+The evolution of children's knowledge and grasp of economic concepts is evident as Thaichon (2017) found that there exists a difference in the internet shopping behaviours of children between 8 to 11 years old and those aged 12 to 15 years old.
+Drever et al. (2015) pointed out that due to the differences in neurological growth and the role of executive function in children of different age groups, the focus of the financial socialisation process is different too.
+For example, for children at pre-elementary age, their ability to delay gratification is enhanced through frequent practices, while for children in the elementary and middle school stage, financial modelling in terms of saving, financial planning, frugality, and financial communication becomes a central focus.
+In the case of adolescents and young adults, Drever et al. (2015) recommends that more opportunities should be given for children to make financial decisions through experiential learning.

-Apart from personal and family characteristics, the relationship between parents and children play an important role too in family financial socialization.
-Drever et al., (2015), Gudmunson and Danes (2011) and Kuczynski and Parkin (2007) among others have pointed out that the quality of interpersonal relationships in the family is crucial for successful family financial socialization process to develop.
-Similarly, Xiao, Chen and Sun (2011) also highlighted that trust and the rapport between parent and children can increase the positive effects of parental financial socialization.
-Laible and Thompson (2007) confirmed that the existence of a warm-parent child relationship would make it easier for parents to financially socialize with their children and reciprocally, children will be more receptive to their parent's financial advice.
-Hanson and Olson (2018) added that young adults who grow up in a family strong conversation orientation possess higher financial knowledge that one who grows up in a conformity family environment.
-Hence, it is expected that quality and warmth interaction between parents and child may also affect the types of financial socialization activities that take place at home.
+Apart from personal and family characteristics, the relationship between parents and children plays an important role too in family financial socialisation.
+Drever et al. (2015), Gudmunson and Danes (2011), and Kuczynski and Parkin (2007), among others, have pointed out that the quality of interpersonal relationships in the family is crucial for successful family financial socialisation process to develop.
+Similarly, Xiao, Chen and Sun (2015) also highlighted that trust and rapport between parents and children can increase the positive effects of parental financial socialisation.
+Laible and Thompson (2007) confirmed that the existence of a warm parent-child relationship would make it easier for parents to financially socialise with their children and reciprocally, children will be more receptive to their parent's financial advice.
+Hanson and Olson (2018) added that young adults who grow up in a family with a strong conversation orientation possess higher financial knowledge than those who grow up in a conformity family environment.
+Hence, it is expected that quality and warmth interaction between parents and child may also affect the types of financial socialisation activities that take place at home.